-Dying Light, from the developers of Dead Island, is yet another zombie ridden survival horror game which pits you against the undead as you fight to find the truth behind the recent infection that has plagued one unfortunate part of the world.
-Thing is, unlike Dead Island and the sequel, Dying Light isn’t all that bad.
-In fact, I’d say it’s what Dead Island should have been from the beginning, it’s just a let down that the PC version of the game isn’t optimised for the majority of AMD hardware.
+Dying Light, from the developers of Dead Island, is yet another zombie-ridden survival horror game which pits you against the undead as you fight to find the truth behind the recent infection that has plagued one unfortunate part of the world.
+Thing is, unlike Dead Island and it’s sequel Dying Light isn’t all that bad.
+In fact, I’d say it’s what Dead Island should have been from the beginning.

 AI zombies, whilst not as intelligent as I’d like them to be, have a good range of sight and respond quickly to any loud noises such as explosions and traps.
 It’s during the night that you need to be on higher alert, with zombies mutating and becoming stronger.
 Special zombie types appear often across the map, which in itself is quite large, and these prove to be generally easy to take down if you know the correct tactics.

 Dying Light also has co-operative modes, though I’ve only managed to play the story so far with another avid zombie killer.
 The game features drop-in and drop-out gameplay, meaning you can continue kicking ass without having to wait for hosts to switch or loading screens to disappear.
 The only disappointment regarding the co-operative play is the fact that Techland has decided to stick with one character, Kyle, for each of the four players.
 Other modes include Be The Zombie.